KaisenAmin/c_std/algorithm/README.md

 ## Function Descriptions

-Here are the explanations with the return values for the provided functions:

----

 ### `void algorithm_stable_sort(void *base, size_t num, size_t size, CompareFunc comp)`
 - **Description**: Performs a stable sort using the merge sort algorithm, which preserves the relative order of equal elements.
 - **Parameters**: